 This course gives students the tools and critical vocabulary for advanced work reading the canon of Hispanic literatures (Spain, Latin America, and the Caribbean Basin).
 Students will be able to identify aesthetic trends and historical periods such as the Golden Age, the Romantic era, the Generation of 1927, and "El Boom."
 The syllabus will include a wide variety of authors of different national, political, and artistic persuasions.
 A medium- to high-level knowledge of the Spanish language and reasonable proficiency in listening, speaking, reading, and writing in Spanish are required.
 This course counts for the major.
 Conducted entirely in Spanish.

 Requisite: Spanish 7 or with permission of the Language Coordinator.
 Limited to 15 students.
 Fall semester: Professor Suárez.
-Spring semester: Professor Brenneis.2016-17: Offered in Fall 2016 and Spring 2017
+Spring semester: Professor Brenneis.2020-21: Offered in Fall 2020, Spring 2021

 A survey course that provides an understanding and appreciation of the Spanish-speaking world (including both North and South America and Spain) through language, geography, history, economics, sociopolitical issues, folklore, literature and art.
 The different units in this course are geographically oriented, and they will focus on individual countries or particular Hispanic groups.
 Writing skills will be refined by the completion of research papers, and communication skills will be developed further by class discussions and oral presentations.
 Comprehension will be enhanced by presenting students with literary texts, movies, documentaries and periodicals.
 The course is conducted entirely in Spanish.